flexsurfer/reflex/README.md

 ## ✨ Why Reflex?

-After 10+ years of building applications with re-frame in the ClojureScript world, I wanted to bring the same architectural elegance to the JavaScript/TypeScript ecosystem.
+After many years of building applications with re-frame in the ClojureScript world, I wanted to bring the same architectural elegance to the JavaScript/TypeScript ecosystem.
 Reflex is not just another state management library—it's a battle-tested pattern that promotes:

 🎯 **Predictable State Management** - Unidirectional data flow with pure functions
 🧩 **Composable Architecture** - Build complex apps from simple, reusable pieces